ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/jobstats.md

   * Have a nice day!
 ```

-When viewed from a web-browser, these statistics are enhanced with plots of performance over time.
+When viewed from our [User portal graphical interface](https://docs.ycrc.yale.edu/clusters-at-yale/access/ood/#user-portal), these statistics are enhanced with plots of performance over time.

 ![jobstats web](/img/ood_jobstats.jpg)